jaab30/jorge-alvarez-web/README.md

 ## React Web Portfolio

-This web application is simple portfolio created in React.
+This web application is a simple portfolio created in React.
 The app has five pages.
 Uses Parallax and smooth page scrolling.
-The Porject page will filter porjects by cartegory.
+The Project page will filter projects by cartegory (web tools).

 Web Tools: React, Javascript, JSX, CSS3, Bootstrap.